-He had a massive hit in 1977 with "Ca Plane Pour Moi" (the second ever French language single in the Billboard Top 100, where it climbed up to number 39), although rumours abound that he allegedly didn't perform vocals on this track.
+He had a massive hit in 1977 with “Ça Plane Pour Moi” (the second ever French language single in the Billboard Top 100, where it climbed up to number 39), although rumours abound that he allegedly didn’t perform vocals on this track.
 As he was unable to make it on time to the recording studio, vocals duties were allegedly taken over by producer Lou Deprijck.
-33 years later, in july 2010, Plastic Bertrand admitted it was in fact Lou Deprijck that was heard on the hit single.
+33 years later, in July 2010, Plastic Bertrand admitted it was in fact Lou Deprijck who was heard on the hit single.

 - 5 Featuring & Presenting